steve-fryatt/printpdf-api-test/README.md

 Introduction
 ------------

-[PrintPDF](https://github.com/steve-fryatt/printpdf) offers an external API to enable other applications some control over the generation of PDF documents.
+[PrintPDF](https://github.com/steve-fryatt/printpdf) offers an external API to enable other applications to have some control over the generation of PDF documents.
 This is implemented by way of a collection of Wimp User Messages.

 PrintPDFAPITest has been written to enable PrintPDF's API to be tested during development.